 Running is a great option for people who are choosing exercise simply to get in better shape while improving their overall health.
-A study from the American Journal of Epidemiology found that a total amount of just two-and-a-half hours of running each week, regardless of speed, resulted in a lower risk of death by all causes.
+A study, published in the American Journal of Epidemiology, found that a total amount of just two-and-a-half hours of running each week, regardless of speed, resulted in a lower risk of death by all causes.

 Want a simple workout for your entire body?

 If you like free-form exercise and don’t want to deal with fitness classes or gym equipment, running can be the best way for you to burn calories and get fit.
 Running is a universally accessible workout that requires all your muscles to work together at the same time to aid your body’s movements.
 According to Healthline, running not only works all of your leg, arm and glute muscles, but your core also gets a good workout as it keeps your spine straight and your hips, pelvis and knees stable while running.

 Want to burn more calories and eat less?

 As shown by research published by Harvard Health, running for 30 minutes can burn more calories than 30 minutes of many other activities, including weight training, swimming and other types of aerobic activities.
 Findings, published in the American Journal of Physiology, show how aerobic exercises, such as running, can produce more of the hormone ghrelin in the body to regulate and suppress the body’s appetite during and after exercise.

 Looking to avoid injury and improve body movement?

 While there are many fancy fitness machines and classes out there, running remains one of the easiest and best ways to get in shape overall and lose weight.
 You’ll also improve your flexibility, heart rate, cardiovascular health and metabolism.
 Because you’re working out just about every muscle in your body at once, you’ll increase your body’s range of motion and flexibility.
 This leads to a reduced risk for injuries from other activities or aging, keeping your body fit and strong!